 The app is deeper and more intelligent too.
-You can customise the brush and personal goals through the app gaining more suitable tips and advice along with product suggestions.
+You can customize the brush and personal goals through the app gaining more suitable tips and advice along with product suggestions.
 For example, if you wish to whiten your teeth the app will advise and amend your routine to achieve the goal.
-You can chose from the Fresh Breath Gum Health, Plaque Fighter, Whitening and Ortho Care journeys.
+You can choose from the Fresh Breath Gum Health, Plaque Fighter, Whitening and Ortho Care journeys.

 Whilst you need to launch the app each time to use it the brush itself can store the data for up to 20 cleans meaning you do not need to always have the app to hand.

-The connection and transfer is fairly reliable and I have yet to run into any real problems.
+The connection and transfer are fairly reliable and I have yet to run into any real problems.